Azure/azure-powershell/src/DataBox/docs/Az.DataBox.md

 CancelJob.

 ### [Update-AzDataBoxJob](Update-AzDataBoxJob.md)
-Updates the properties of an existing job.
+Update the properties of an existing job.